btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## How to change the exchange rate provider for invoices?

-The default fiat to cryptocurreny exchange rate provider used in your BTCPay invoices can be modified by navigating to your Store Settings > Rates > Preferred price source.
+The default fiat to cryptocurreny exchange rate provider used in your BTCPay Server invoices can be modified by navigating to your Store Settings > Rates > Preferred price source.
 There are several exchange rate provider options available.
 Each store may use different settings.

 ## Getting GetRatesAsync was called on coinaverage error

 Coinaverage discontinued their free tier API.
 As a result the following error may appear:

 ```
 GetRatesAsync was called on coinaverage when the rate is outdated.
-It should never happen, let BTCPayServer developers know about this.
+It should never happen, let BTCPay Server developers know about this.
 ```

 The issue can be fixed by [selecting a different rate source provider](./FAQ-Stores.md#how-to-change-the-exchange-rate-provider-for-invoices) in Stores > Settings > Rates, or by [updating your BTCPay Server](./FAQ-ServerSettings.md#how-to-update-btcpay-server) if you're running verison 1.0.3.146 or older.
 The update will automatically replace Coinaverage with CoinGecko.